A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Numerical Results and Discussion

-The quantitative performance metrics are summarized in Table \ref{table:comprehensive_comparison}.
 At the 1:2 ratio, the proposed method eliminates 8 and 4 redundant interfaces compared to the aligned and T-junction methods, reducing the total grid point count by 208 and 104, respectively.
-By reducing these boundarys, the proposed method achieves the relative error of 5.37\% and the execution speedup of 52.06$\times$.
-For comparison, the aligned and T-junction methods have higher relative errors of 5.83\% and 6.13\%, and lower speedups of 42.91$\times$ and 47.04$\times$.
-At the 1:10 refinement ratio, the non-split method achieves a 3.71$\times$ acceleration relative to the uniform fine mesh with a 4.76\% relative error.
+By reducing these boundaries, the proposed method achieves a relative error of 0.54\% and a speedup of 47.78$\times$.
+For comparison, the aligned and T-junction methods yield higher relative errors of 0.92\% and 0.71\%, and lower speedups of 36.67$\times$ and 43.21$\times$, respectively.
+At the 1:10 refinement ratio, the non-split method achieves a 4.12$\times$ acceleration relative to the uniform fine mesh with a relative error of 0.22\%.